 So, let’s look at the different types of glitter, their constituent material, and whether they are flammable or not.

 Craft glitter is the most affordable and ubiquitous kind of glitter.
+This is my favorite craft glitter.
 It is usually the choice of adornment for school projects, DIY paper crafts, costumes, party decorations, and other short-term use items.

 You can easily identify craft glitter by its weight, size and shape.
 It comes in very thin flakes of small, medium, or chunky size cut into stars, hearts, squares, hexagons, or circles.